deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

     email = buildConfirmation(event.orderId)
     mailer.send(email)

-class NotifyFulfilment:
+class NotifyFulfillment:
   handle(OrderPlaced event):
-    fulfilment.startFor(event.orderId)
+    fulfillment.startFor(event.orderId)

 class RecordInAnalytics:
   handle(OrderPlaced event):
     analytics.track("order_placed", event)
 ```

-Each policy reads as "when this happened, do that."
+Each handler reads as "when this happened, do that."
 Handlers do not know about one another and can be added without changing the model that raised the event.
-The ordered list of unrelated work becomes a set of focused reactions, each able to have its own failure and retry behaviour.
+The ordered list of unrelated work becomes a set of independent actions, each able to have its own failure and retry behavior.

 ### Who calls the handlers?